arturochian/en/_posts/2012-10-09-github-pages.md

 Remember, using
 {% highlight ruby%} git push origin :master{% endhighlight%}

-And using{% highlight ruby%}git push origin --delete gh-pages{% endhighlight%} you can delete the gh-pages branch.
+And using <code>git push origin --delete gh-pages </code>you can delete the gh-pages branch.